 CRAFTED WITH INTENTION

 We believe in working with vendors that share a similar ethos surrounding animal and employee welfare.
+The down fill in our jackets is Responsible Down Standard (RDS) certified, ensuring that animal welfare is always at top of mind.
 In addition to holding a certificate of compliance, Oeko-Tex Confidence in Textiles Standard 100 certificate, and The Good Cashmere Standard Registration Certificate, the vendor for our 100% cashmere pieces stands behind the following five principles:

 - Freedom from hunger, thirst, and malnutrition